javibc1/OCP4-istio/README.md

 # ServiceMesh
-First install Service Mesh (operators configured for OCP 4.6) `oc apply -Rf ./install-operators` and check that operators are installed, pods in running state in projects openshift-operators and openshift-operators-redhat `oc get pods -n openshift-operators && oc get pods -n openshift-operators-redhat`
+First move into ServiceMesh directory `cd servicemesh` and install Service Mesh (operators configured for OCP 4.6) `oc apply -Rf ./install-operators` and check that operators are installed, pods in running state in projects openshift-operators and openshift-operators-redhat `oc get pods -n openshift-operators && oc get pods -n openshift-operators-redhat`

 Next step is to install a istio-cluster `oc apply -f ./install-servicemesh` and wait a bit for all pods to deploy `oc get smcp -n istio-system`.
 Once pods are running you can deploy bookinfo or recommendation apps by the following commands: